Does adrenal fatigue exist?

 Does adrenal fatigue exist?
 This is a controversial topic that many physicians debate.
-Note: Adrenal Fatigue is different from Addison's Disease which is a measurable decreased production of adrenaline from the adrenal glands.
+Note: Adrenal Fatigue is different from Addison's Disease which is a measurably decreased production of adrenaline from the adrenal glands.

 Adrenal Fatigue has been traditionally described by wellness doctors and practitioners as the inability of our adrenal glands (stress hormone factories) to keep up with the tremendous amount of stress that we experience.
 However, it is far more complicated than this.
 The adrenal glands, in those without Addison's Disease, do not just give out.